nykabhishek/SLAM-UrbanNav-Dataset/README.md

 ## Limitations:
-   The filter has not been tuned to predict position, velocity and acceleration along z-axis (altitude).
+   The filter was not tuned to predict position, velocity, and acceleration along the z-axis (altitude).